Akuli/python-tutorial/basics/exceptions.md

 all of these errors.
 You don't need to remember this tree, running `help('builtins')` should display a larger tree that this is a part of.

-There's also a few exceptions that are not in this tree like SystemExit and KeyboardInterrupt, but most of the time we shouldn't catch them.
+There are also a few exceptions that are not in this tree like SystemExit and KeyboardInterrupt, but most of the time we shouldn't catch them.
 Catching Exception doesn't catch them either.

 ## Summary